wsyangzy/linuxdo-scripts/README_EN.md

 This project is licensed under the [Apache License 2.0](https://github.com/anghunk/linuxdo-scripts/blob/main/LICENSE).

 **You are free to:**
-- ✅ Use, copy, modify, and distribute this software
+- ✅ Use, copy, modify, and distribute this software.
-- ✅ Use for commercial purposes
+- ✅ Use for commercial purposes.
-- ✅ Re-license under the terms of the license
+- ✅ Re-license under the terms of the agreement.

-**You must:**
+**But you must:**
-- 📋 Retain the original copyright notice
+- 📋 Retain the original copyright notice.
-- 📋 Indicate any changes made to the original code
+- 📋 Indicate modifications to the original code.

 ## ⚠️ Disclaimer

-- This project is **free and open-source** and does not guarantee absolute perfection or freedom from errors
+- This project is a **free and open-source** project, and does not guarantee absolute perfection or error-freeness.
-- Please assess risks yourself before use and comply with relevant laws and regulations
+- Please assess the risks yourself before use and comply with relevant laws and regulations.
-- Any form of abuse is strictly prohibited
+- Any form of misuse is strictly prohibited.
-- For infringement issues, please contact [anghunk](https://github.com/anghunk) for prompt resolution
+- If there are any infringement issues, please contact [anghunk](https://github.com/anghunk) for timely resolution.

 ---

 <div align="center">
-  <p>If you find this project helpful, please consider giving us a ⭐ Star!</p>
+  <p>If this project has been helpful to you, please consider giving us a ⭐ Star!</p>
   <p>Made with ❤️ by <a href="https://github.com/anghunk">anghunk</a> and <a href="https://github.com/anghunk/linuxdo-scripts/graphs/contributors">contributors</a></p>
 </div>